Biography and autobiography: How to write a bestseller

 Perspective

-• Biography: Third-person perspective, providing an external and often more objective viewpoint.
+• Biography: Third-person perspective with an external and often more objective viewpoint.

-• Autobiography: First-person perspective, offering a subjective and personal account narrated by the individual.
+• Autobiography: First-person perspective with a subjective and personal account narrated by the individual.

 Authorship